wp-plugins/instapaper/readme.txt

 = Usage =

 By default, this plugin adds a 'Read Later' link adjacent to each blog entry on your blog.
-If you wish to control where the links are displayed, you can go to the Settings -> Read Later Links menu and disable the automatic links.
+You can control where the 'Read Later' links show up by going to the Settings -> Read Later Links menu in WordPress.

-If you do this, you'll then need to add the following code to your theme in order insert a 'Read Later' link for each post:
+If you choose not to automatically display them, you'll need to add the following code to your theme in order insert the 'Read Later' link for each post:

 `<php do_action('read_later'); ?>`